lblod/frontend-embeddable-notule-editor/README.md

 #### How it works
 This repository includes [the editor](https://github.com/lblod/ember-rdfa-editor) and [editor plugins](https://github.com/lblod/ember-rdfa-editor-lblod-plugins) packaged together with Ember so the editor can be used in projects outside of Ember.
 This is mostly done by adjust the build process in `ember-cli-build.js`, by specifying the output filename and limiting the chunks to one file, for easy importing.

 the consumer loads the editor in their own div element.
-This editor is fully defined in `app/components/simple-editor.js`, with all consumer-facing logic bound in `insertedInDom`.
+This editor is fully defined in `app/components/simple-editor.js`, with consumer-facing logic bound in `insertedInDom` and  logic that needs a controller bound in `handleRdfaEditorInit`.
 Because the editor is a black box for the consumer, it is not possible to load plugins the same way as in Ember for them.
 Instead, all plugins are loaded in ember code depending on a config the consumer passes.

+The consumer will access the controller and other methods by accessing the `notule-editor` element.
+For developing, you can access this element easily in the console by searching for the div with `class="notule-editor"`, right-click and select click "use in console" (Firefox) or "store as global variable" (Chrome).
 #### Important Develop notes
 - **Placement of UI elements is important**: Because the consumer can only choose to enable or disable a plugin, it is important to fully specify everything a plugin needs correctly (like buttons).
 Unlike with the dummy-app of ember-rdfa-editor, everything placed in the template will be visible, so give some thought about placement and CSS.
 - **Update Readme**: Make sure to update the Readme for any changes to PRs (e.g. bumping the editor-plugins version).
 The Readme includes quite a lot of duplicate explanation as there can be subtle differences for using a plugin in the Embeddable.
 This means that updating the plugins might also mean having to update the readme to include some new changes.